-- The largest portion of your grade (40%) will be determined by daily participation assignments due 24 hours after each lecture.
+- A large portion of your grade (30%) will be determined by daily participation assignments due 24 hours after each lecture.
 These short Canvas quizzes are designed to be completed in Zoom Breakout Rooms with your peers during the second half of class time, but those viewing lectures asynchronously may complete them individually.
-You will get 3 tries for each quiz, and your lowest 2 assignments grades will be dropped. - An additional 30% will come from four weekly homelabs due each Friday (July 10th, 17th, 24th, and 31st) at 11:59 MDT.
-These hands-on mini-projects will allow you to engage in the practice of science using sound-analyzing freeware and materials you can find around your house. - The remaining 30% will come from a midterm and a final assessment.
-More information about these can be found on Canvas.
+You will get 3 tries for each quiz, and your lowest 2 assignments grades will be dropped. - An additional 30% will come from four weekly homelabs due each Friday (July 9th, 16th, 23rd, and 30th) at 11:59pm MDT.
+These hands-on mini-projects will allow you to engage in the practice of science using sound-analyzing freeware and materials you can find around your house. - The remaining 40% will come from a midterm presentation and a final exam.
+More information about these will be posted on Canvas.

 Assignment Percentage of final grade Date

-Participation assignments 40% daily
+Participation assignments 30% daily

 Homelabs 30% due each Friday

-Midterm quiz 10% Tue.
-July 21
+Midterm presentation 20% determined individually

-Final assessment 20% Fri.
-August 7
+Final exam 20% Fri.
+August 6